Memoization: Parsers

 When a top-down parser tries to parse an ambiguous input with respect to an ambiguous context-free grammar (CFG), it may need an exponential number of steps (with respect to the length of the input) to try all alternatives of the CFG in order to produce all possible parse trees.
 This eventually would require exponential memory space.
 Memoization was explored as a parsing strategy in 1991 by Peter Norvig, who demonstrated that an algorithm similar to the use of dynamic programming and state-sets in Earley's algorithm (1970), and tables in the CYK algorithm of Cocke, Younger and Kasami, could be generated by introducing automatic memoization to a simple backtracking recursive descent parser to solve the problem of exponential time complexity.
-The basic idea in Norvig’s approach is that when a parser is applied to the input, the result is stored in a memotable for subsequent reuse if the same parser is ever reapplied to the same input.
-Richard Frost also used memoization to reduce the exponential time complexity of parser combinators, which can be viewed as “Purely Functional Top-Down Backtracking” parsing technique.
-He showed that basic memoized parser combinators can be used as building blocks to construct complex parsers as executable specifications of CFGs.
-It was again explored in the context of parsing in 1995 by Johnson and Dörre.
-In 2002, it was examined in considerable depth by Ford in the form called packrat parsing.
+The basic idea in Norvig's approach is that when a parser is applied to the input, the result is stored in a memotable for subsequent reuse if the same parser is ever reapplied to the same input.

+Richard Frost and Barbara Szydlowski also used memoization to reduce the exponential time complexity of parser combinators, describing the result as a memoizing purely functional top-down backtracking language processor.
+Frost showed that basic memoized parser combinators can be used as building blocks to construct complex parsers as executable specifications of CFGs.

+Memoization was again explored in the context of parsing in 1995 by Mark Johnson and Jochen Dörre.
+In 2002, it was examined in considerable depth by Bryan Ford in the form called packrat parsing.

 In 2007, Frost, Hafiz and Callaghan described a top-down parsing algorithm that uses memoization for refraining redundant computations to accommodate any form of ambiguous CFG in polynomial time (Θ(n4) for left-recursive grammars and Θ(n3) for non left-recursive grammars).
 Their top-down parsing algorithm also requires polynomial space for potentially exponential ambiguous parse trees by 'compact representation' and 'local ambiguities grouping'.
-Their compact representation is comparable with Tomita’s compact representation of bottom-up parsing.
+Their compact representation is comparable with Tomita's compact representation of bottom-up parsing.
 Their use of memoization is not only limited to retrieving the previously computed results when a parser is applied to a same input position repeatedly (which is essential for polynomial time requirement); it is specialized to perform the following additional tasks: